Hossein-Noroozpour/gx3d/README.md

  - It should not have any parent or child.
 - ### Model
  - It must have at least 1 mesh or 1 model as its child.
+ - It name should not start with `mesh-`.
  - Its mesh child specify with `mesh-[name].xxx` pattern.
 - ### Material
  - Only one material must be in material slots.